ideabase/studentmedia/craft/plugins/retour/README.md

 * **Redirect Type** - Select whether the redirect should be permanent or temporary.

 **Note:** if you add a Retour Redirect FieldType to an existing Section, or you import data from a foreign source into a Section with a Retour Redirect FieldType, the default values you set for the Retour Redirect FieldType will not be propagated to the entry yet.
 To cause that to happen, go to **Settings->Sections** then click on the Section to edit it, and hit **Save**.
 This will cause all of the entries in that section to be re-saved, and Retour will fill in the default field values.

-### Multiple Redirects to the Same Entry

-If you need more than one Legacy URL Pattern to redirect to a given entry, simply create a new Retour Redirect field (so that you get a new set of default options) and add it to your Entry Type layout.
-You can add as many as you like.

 ## Static Redirects